mblackonline/mblackonline.github.io/_posts/2023-10-26-Raspberry Pi: Setting up Unattended-Upgrades with Email Notifications.md

 ```
 - *The -p option tells mkdir to create parent directories as needed.*

-- Now create a file named `sasl_passwd` in the /etc/postfix/sasl/ directory by running the following command in your terminal:
+- Now create a file named `sasl_passwd` in the /etc/postfix/sasl/ directory by running the following command:
 ```bash
 sudo touch /etc/postfix/sasl/sasl_passwd
 ```
-- And add your email address and Google App password to the sasl_passwd file by running the following command in your terminal:
+- And add your email address and Google App password to the sasl_passwd file by running the following command:
 ```bash
 sudo nano /etc/postfix/sasl/sasl_passwd
 ```